SinghShanu/input-files-automation/README.md

 # input-files-automation
-Small modular automation program in python 3 to demonstrate use of REST API calls, file generation and maipulation on windows
+Small modular automation program in python 3 to demonstrate use of REST API calls, file generation and manipulation on windows/linux